Lancelot39/VDA/ReadME.md

 Before evaluation, please download the evaluation datasets for Robustness from the [GoogleDisk](https://drive.google.com/drive/folders/10Tl2kc6n-mtbAFnk_u0S2Q2cQjNMPR_7?usp=sharing).
 Then, following the commonly-used settings, users need to download and process consine similarity matrix following [TextFooler](https://github.com/jind11/TextFooler).

-Based on the checkpoint of the fine-tuned models, we use the`run_test.sh` script for test the robustness on yelp dataset.
+Based on the checkpoint of the fine-tuned models, we use the`run_test.sh` script for test the robustness on yelp and qnli datasets.
 It is based on `bert_robust.py` file.
 We explain the arguments in following:
 * `--data_path`: Training file path.
 * `--mlm_path`: Pre-trained checkpoints to start with.
 For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.)
 * `--tgt_path`: The fine-tuned checkpoints file.